 If you use iframe mode, add *.sezzle.com to your site’s Content Security Policy (CSP) allowlist so the Sezzle checkout iframe can load.

-If your checkout runs inside a webview or embedded browser where popups may be blocked, use iframe mode instead. iframe mode will not work properly without first contacting Sezzle.
-For security reasons, Sezzle must enable iframe for your domain(s).
-To have it enabled, please submit a request with your Sezzle Merchant UUID and a list of domains to be allowed per environment (production and sandbox).
-For example, please enable uat1.mysite.com, uat2.mysite.com in sandbox and www.mysite.com, mysite.com in production.
+iframe: required when popups are blocked (e.g. inside a webview or embedded browser).
+Sezzle must enable iframe for your domain(s) first — submit your Merchant UUID and the domains to allow per environment (sandbox and production).
+For example: please enable uat1.mysite.com, uat2.mysite.com in sandbox and www.mysite.com, mysite.com in production.

-redirect mode is also supported, but it is generally less useful with the SDK because the SDK’s main value is handling the in-context checkout experience and window messaging between your site and Sezzle.
+redirect: supported but generally less useful with the SDK, since the SDK’s value is the in-context checkout and window messaging.

 This response format delivers the full card number (PAN) and CVV directly to your frontend JavaScript.
 If your systems do not already handle raw cardholder data, this may expand your PCI DSS compliance scope.
 For a more secure alternative, see onComplete with tokenization, which keeps card data out of the browser and limits handling to your server.